 - fraction of teachers with an advanced degree

-Interestingly enough, class size worldwide isn’t that different from the low-ranking US schools–and several of those with larger class sizes rank above the US in education success (see a summary here):
+Interestingly enough, class size worldwide isn’t that different from the low-ranking US schools–and several of those with larger class sizes rank above the US in education success (see a summary here).
+Sadly, US standings have only gotten worse since this article came out.

 This is significant especially for those concerned about the US international status in K-12 education and reforming our system to be more like others around the world.
 I’m not in that camp, but that’s a discussion for another day.